5 Days in Calabria, Italy: What to Do, See and Eat

 Calabria not only has stunning beaches but also boasts quite some mountainous areas.
 There are a few nature parks where you can hike and spot wolves, and in the winter you can even go skiing!
 So, if you're not a beach person, then you can always go to the mountains.

 Of course, when in Italy you need to eat, eat and eat!
-Italians love food and food and cooking is deeply rooted in their culture.
-Here are some delicacies to try when you are in Calabria:
+Italians love food and cooking and sharing food is deeply rooted in their culture.

 Cream-filled Cornetti